Woo Sang-ho (politician): Song Seung-heon's national service issue

-Violations of COVID-19 SOPs
+Violations of COVID-19 standard operating procedures

 On 4 February 2021, Woo again provoked a controversy when he took a photo with 15 other people including another MPs and several district mayors in Seoul at Sindorim Station.
 In the photo, all of them were holding hands each other without practicing social distancing.
 The same day, he apologised, said that he was "inattentive".

 On 8 April, a day after the by-election, Woo was reported that he and his companion were drinking with 4 other people at a BBQ restaurant in Central District, Seoul, which is not allowed under the law (only up to 5 people per table are allowed).
 Regarding this incident, he explained that he went to the restaurant along with 3 other people to have a dinner, but 4 people at another table described themselves as his "supporter", so he sat there for 5 minutes.
 The People Power Party (PPP), however, criticised his explanation and urged him to apologise.